Currency Support

 How do I change my currency?

-Head to your Profile page and select your preferred currency from the dropdown.
-The change takes effect immediately across the entire app — dashboard, budgets, transactions, reports, and exports.
+Go to your Profile page and select your preferred currency from the dropdown.
+The change takes effect immediately across the entire app.

 Which currencies are supported?

-FreeBudget currently supports 20 currencies including USD, EUR, GBP, CAD, AUD, NZD, CHF, JPY, CNY, INR, BRL, MXN, ZAR, SEK, NOK, DKK, PLN, CZK, HUF, and KRW.
+FreeBudget currently supports 20 currencies including USD, EUR, GBP, CAD, AUD, JPY, CHF, CNY, INR, MXN, BRL, KRW, SEK, NOK, DKK, NZD, SGD, HKD, ZAR, and PLN.
 More are added based on user feedback.

 Does changing my currency convert my existing amounts?

-No. Changing your currency updates how amounts are displayed (symbol, decimal and thousand separators) but does not convert values.
-If you track your finances in euros, simply select EUR and your existing numbers will display with the correct euro formatting.
+No. Changing your currency updates how amounts are displayed (symbol, decimal separator, thousand grouping) but does not convert the underlying values.
+If you track your finances in euros, select EUR and your existing numbers will display with the correct formatting.

 How does date format detection work for CSV imports?

 When you import a CSV, FreeBudget uses your currency setting to resolve ambiguous dates.
 For example, if your currency is GBP, the date 03/04/2025 is read as April 3rd (DD/MM format).
-If a day or month value exceeds 12, it can be resolved unambiguously regardless of your setting.
+When a day or month value exceeds 12, it can be resolved without any ambiguity regardless of your setting.

-If you budget exclusively in US dollars, the default settings already work perfectly for you.
+If you budget exclusively in US dollars, the default settings already work perfectly.
 But if you ever import a CSV from an international institution, the smart date parsing will help ensure dates are read correctly.

 Ready to take control of your finances?